-In particular and with respect to the Commission, the directors find its operation during the fiscal year positive and believe it has performed its duties appropriately.
+In particular, regarding the Commission, the directors positively evaluated its performance during the year, considering it has adequately carried out its functions.
 As concerns the actions included in the action plan, the main recommendation from the directors referred to continuing to improve planning of meetings and of the matters to be handled throughout the year.